Topological phases and entanglement in real space for 1D SSH topological insulator: effects of first and second neighbor-hoppings: Conclusions

 \section{Conclusions}

 We studied the one-dimensional Su-Schrieffer-Heeger(SSH) topological insulator with first and second neighbor-hoppings.
 In the simple SSH model, the TPT $v=w$ have states with ME $K\rightarrow 2$ that satisfy hybrid Bell conditions.
 The topological region $v<w$ always presents ME states, and the trivial region becomes disentangled $K\rightarrow 1$. \\ The extended SSH model with second neighbor hopping interaction $z\neq 0$ generates more ME states.
-The states with ME are contained in the topological region $v<w+z$ according to the winding numbers $\zeta=\pm1$.\\ The chiral Hamiltonian for the SSH model presents a robust relationship between TPT and states with ME.
-More importantly, the Schmidt number as a metric of entanglement allows us to characterize the winding number as a topological invariant in the SSH model.\\
+The states with ME are contained in the topological region $v<w+z$ according to the winding numbers $\zeta=\pm1$.\\

+In general, the Schmidt number is a good metric of bipartite entanglement that characterizes TPT and regions with ME.
+The chiral Hamiltonian for the SSH model presents a robust relationship between TPT and states with ME.
+More importantly, the Schmidt number as a metric of entangled allows us to characterize the winding number as a topological invariant in the SSH model.
+There is a strong relationship between the Schmidt number and localization of the wavefunction because in the TPT both quantities have a local maximum.\\

+A new paradigm towards understanding the behavior of these topological material's properties opens the possibility to explore the hybrid nature of entangled states, as well as their potential application in quantum information processing.
+We only considered the effects mediated by hopping in a tight-binding model but would be desirable to study entanglement and topological phases for systems with more variety of interactions, couplings, long-range interaction, and spatial dimensions.